vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    and the handle is dead from then on: using it again is fatal.

    *signaledValue*, when non-NULL, receives the value this submission signals on the pool's timeline.
-Waiting for it — vkWaitSemaphores on ``getGPUTimelineSemaphore(gpuExecPoolTimeline(pool))`` — waits for exactly this submission, which is what a filter reading results back on the host
+Pass it to gpuExecWaitValue_ to wait for exactly this submission, which is what a filter reading results back on the host
    wants: gpuExecPoolWaitIdle_ also works but waits the pool's newest submission, so concurrent frames serialize on each other's work.
-Filters that only produce planes never need either; the producer pairs carry the synchronization.
+Do not wait on the timeline with ``vkWaitSemaphores`` yourself — a bare wait cannot distinguish a completed dispatch from a reset that force-signalled the timeline, and reports the second as the first.
+Filters that only produce planes never need any of it; the producer pairs carry the synchronization.

 ----------